boyac/boyac/README.md

   Proprietary long/short strategies designed for real-world portfolios, emphasizing risk management and asset allocation efficiency.

 - **pyGamgee** *(in progress)*
-  AI assistant for investment learning, co-developed with AI using local LLMs and lightweight architecture
+  AI assistant for investment learning, co-developed with AI using local LLMs and lightweight architecture.
 ---

 ## Skills